-It is the combination of stocks and bonds (equities and fixed income investments) that you can stick with come hell or high-water.
+An all weather portfolio is the best combination of stocks and bonds (equities and fixed income investments) that you can stick with—come hell or high-water.

-- For the stocks side, choose broad diversification at lowest possible cost.
+- For the “stocks side” of your all weather portfolio, learn why you need broad diversification at lowest possible cost.

-- Learn four reasons why bonds serve an essential purpose in every portfolio.
+- Learn four reasons why bonds serve an essential purpose in every investment portfolio.

-- For the “bonds side”, consider fixed-income alternatives: what they are; how they work.
+- For the “bonds side” of your all weather portfolio, consider fixed-income alternatives: what they are; how they work.

 - Learn more about risks and returns of owning bonds.
 Why?
 You will be tempted by higher yields.
 Learn the risks first.

 - Start with your goals to determine the level of investment risk that is appropriate for you.

 * Write down goals that are very likely to still be true for you in 10+ years.

 - Use your chosen risk level to determine your allocation to bonds and stocks.